shkrazini/udisken/README.md

 # UDISKEN

 > [!NOTE]
-> UDISKEN will only receive bug fixes for now, as I am working on other
+> UDISKEN is not quite finished.
+A few features are planned, such as unlocking
-> projects.
-A few features are still planned, such as unlocking (see the note below).
+> (see the note below).
+They will be implemented once I'm experienced with Qt.

 A small Linux desktop removable media mounting daemon, that uses little memory.
 (\~26x fewer memory used than [udiskie] on author's setup: